7

 • 3

 A beginner program like Starting Strength is definitely not appropriate for someone who is squatting 335, already on 5/3/1, and looking for an intermediate program.
-Jan 11, 2014 at 8:17
+Commented Jan 11, 2014 at 8:17

 • briddums, thanks for the suggestion but I'm already a pretty experienced squatter and I'm looking for something to put me solidly into the "advanced" category.
 As Dave said, SS is great for beginners though!